Adaptive Reinforcement Learning for Unobservable Random Delays: Evaluation Details

+As DCAC already has a framework for random delays, we do not add our interaction layer wrapper to their implementation.
+Instead, we only add the action noise and the delay processes.
+To adapt our single delay to their split observation and action delay, we set the observation delay to 0 and set the sampled delay as the action delay.
+This matches the formalism in the interaction layer framework, as we only consider the full round-trip delay.

 Each benchmark, meaning a single algorithm training on a single environment with a single delay process, is run using a single Nvidia A40 GPU and 16 CPU cores.
 ACDA and VDPO benchmarks take around 18-24 hours each to complete.
 BPQL and SAC benchmarks take around 6 hours each to complete.
+Each Dreamer and DCAC benchmark takes roughly 3-5 days to complete.